9 Tips To Improve Financial Literacy

 8. Set Goals

 You can’t reach your financial goals if you never set them.
-Everyone should have short-term financial goals they work towards every day and long-term goals that help them make better decisions with their money.
-Short-term goals could be anything from having a specific amount of money from each paycheck or paying down one credit card before moving on to another.
-Meanwhile, a long-term goal may be saving for a big financial purchase or paying off a major debt like your student loans.
+Everyone should have short-term financial goals they work towards daily and long-term goals that help them make better decisions with their money.
+Short-term goals could be anything from saving a specific amount of money from each paycheck or paying down one credit card before moving on to another.
+Meanwhile, a long-term goal may be saving for a big financial purchase or paying off a significant debt like your student loans.

 9. Understand What You’re Getting Yourself Into

 If you really want to have better spending habits, you must understand what you’re getting into when you take out a loan or get a new credit card.
-If there’s anything that ever comes with a monthly bill, you must understand the types of fees you can expect.
-For example, you have late fees up to a certain amount when using a credit card to pay for something.
+You must also understand the types of fees you can expect, such as late fees or loan origination fees.

 Always understand what you’re getting into when taking out a line of credit or a loan because it can impact your financial health.
 Everything from a credit card you only use for gas to a personal loan to pay for home repairs puts you further into debt.